Written by Atharv Balaji, a grade 5 student

 What’s it about?

 This series is about a boy called Percy Jackson, who finds out that he is a demigod and must travel to Camp Half-Bloods.
-In the camp, demigods train to Defeat thoroughly the monsters on Earth.
+In the camp, demigods train to vanquish the monsters on Earth.
 Throughout the series, Percy meets mythical creatures such as centaurs, cyclopes, satyrs, and titans.